FIWARE-Ops/docs.TourGuide/doc/connection-to-the-internet-of-things/introduction.md

 There are three IoT typical use-case scenarios (combination of IoT GEs) described in the [FIWARE IoT architecture](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Internet_of_Things_%28IoT%29_Services_Enablement_Architecture).
 The simplest and more tested one is called “Common Simple Scenario” and it is depicted in the following picture:

 [![3](images/3.png)](images/3.png)

 **FIWARE IoT Device Management GE architecture**

-This simple scenarios relies on two different components:

 -   **Orion ContextBroker:** That remains as the main front-end for developers.
 Developers access IoT data as attributes of entities